Brown bullhead: Appearance

 The brown bullhead grows to be approximately 21 in in length and is a darker brown-green dorsally, growing lighter green and yellow towards the ventral surface.
 The belly is off-white or cream, and the fish has no scales.
 Additionally, there are darker, brown-black speckles along the entire surface of the fish.
 The brown bullhead has a dorsal fin that bears a spine, a single adipose fin posterior to the dorsal fin, abdominal pelvic fins, and an anal fin with 21 to 24 rays.
 The tail is only slightly notched, with the dorsal and ventral lobes angling inward.
-The pectoral fins have spines that bear 5-8 serrated teeth on their posterior edge.
+The pectoral fins have spines that bear five to eight serrated teeth on their posterior edge.
 The fish has eight barbels around its mouth.
 The barbels on the chin are black to yellowish brown.
 Juvenile brown bullheads are similar in appearance, but are more likely to be of a single solid color.

 The brown bullhead's mouth is terminal or slightly subterminal, with the upper jaw projecting slightly past the lower jaw.
 This position enables bottom feeding.
 The brown bullhead may be distinguished from flathead catfish (Pylodictis olivaris) by the absence of lateral posterior extensions on the tooth patch of the brown bullhead's upper jaw.
 Adult brown bullheads range in size from 200 to 500 mm and weigh between 0.5 kg and 3.6 kg (in extreme cases).
 Brown bullheads are ectothermic, heterothermic, and bilaterally symmetrical.
 Brown bullheads can be distinguished from black and yellow bullheads by their yellow-black chin barbels, the absence of a hypopigmented bar at the base of the tail (which is present in black bullheads), and their 21–24 anal fin rays.